Difficulty: Easy, Asked-in: Google, Amazon, Microsoft, Goldman Sachs

 Input: str1= “enjoyalgorithms”, str2= “enjoymathematics”, Output: false

-One basic solution would be to pick each character from str1 and search that character in str2.
-If any character is missing, then both strings are not an anagram of each other, and we return false.
-On another side, if strings are anagrams of each other, then the frequency of repeated characters should be the same.
-To ensure this, we can replace the found characters in str2 with an empty flag ‘\0’ to handle this scenario.
+One basic solution would be to pick each character from str1 and search for that character in str2.
+If any character is missing, both strings are not an anagram of each other.

-bool anagramString(String str1, int m, String str2, int n)
+bool validAnagram(String str1, int m, String str2, int n)

 {